Swiss Court Jails Gambian Ex-minister For Crimes Against Humanity - UrduPoint

 - Universal jurisdiction -

-The NGO Trial International -- which filed the complaint leading to Sonko's arrest -- said he was the highest-ranking state official ever to be tried in Europe for international crimes under the principle of universal jurisdiction.
+The NGO Trial International -- which filed the complaint leading to Sonko's arrest -- said the conviction was "historic", while Human Rights Watch called it "monumental".

-Trial's executive director Philip Grant said the verdict sent a "resounding message against impunity".
+Trial's executive director Philip Grant said the verdict "brings justice to the victims of these heinous crimes, but also sends a strong signal to high-ranking perpetrators around the world: justice can catch up with you".

-"Minister-level perpetrators are now within reach of justice," he said on X.

 Sonko has been in Swiss custody since his arrest in January 2017 after applying for asylum following his sacking from the West African nation's government.